kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/latest developments on this project.md

+<dl><dt>2 Nov 2018</dt></dl>I'm rebuilding my prototype circuitry to improve robustness, considering that I'm traveling hither and yon with it.
+I've made more progress with sketch transition, but there is still more to do with it.
+The sketch posted in the base sketdch directory here on GitHub is still as far along in performance as any version I am working on locally.

 <dl><dt>22 Oct 2018</dt></dl>Using the 20 Sep version to regain functionality, I'm taking smaller, baby steps to expand the sketch.
 My current goals are

 - to allow for use of less than 3 and more than 3 DPots/leg